-Since 2016, I have observed the development and progress of post-conflict reconciliation between veterans of the Yugoslav Wars, many of whom are affiliated with the largest veteran organizations in Bosnia-Herzegovina and Serbia.
-Their current efforts include reconciling as former enemies, but also working together as fellow veterans to advocate for regional peace.
-While efforts and talks are ongoing, they now involve U.S. veterans of the Vietnam War, who are striving to work with veterans worldwide to heal former combatants and communities from the moral wounds of war.
+From 2016 to 2020, I observed the development and progress of post-conflict reconciliation between veterans of the Yugoslav Wars, many of whom were affiliated with the largest veteran organizations in Bosnia-Herzegovina and Serbia.
+Their efforts included reconciling as former enemies and working together as fellow veterans to advocate for regional peace.
+While efforts and talks were challenged by the Covid-19 pandemic, veterans of the Yugoslav Wars remain in contact with one another and are involve U.S. veterans of the Vietnam War, who are striving to work with veterans worldwide to heal former combatants and communities from the moral wounds of war.

 Human Rights Monitoring